istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

     - /news/announcing-1.30.0
 ---

 We are pleased to announce the release of Istio 1.30.
-Thank you to all our contributors, testers, users and enthusiasts for helping us get the 1.30.0 release published!
+Thank you to all our contributors, testers, users, and enthusiasts for helping us get the 1.30.0 release published!
 We would like to thank the Release Managers for this release, **Petr McAllister** from Solo.io, **Jacek Ewertowski** from Red Hat, and **Jackson Greer** from Microsoft.

 {{< relnote >}}